 SEO vs social media

-I was interested in Andy’s opinion on this!
-He explained that paid ads on social media are fast but temporary, they disappear as soon as you stop paying.
+Andy explains that paid ads on social media are fast but temporary, they disappear as soon as you stop paying.
 Organic growth through ranking might be slow, but it is durable.

 Andy said that the answer lies in repurposing – what works well on search – long, detailed, in-depth articles.
-What works well on social? – collaborative, striking visual content.
+What works well on social?
+Collaborative, striking visual content.

 The real connection between content repurposing and SEO is that content repurposing can make a web page more visible.

 It is extremely difficult for a webpage to rank if it’s sitting alone out there as an island.
 Content repurposing can help to turn it into a continent, with a family around it.
-Through links, mentions off site, outreach to influencers and blogger relations we can build hubs of interconnected content, not solo islands.
+Through links, mentions off-site, outreach to influencers and blogger relations we can build hubs of interconnected content, not solo islands.